Frequently asked questions about World Languages and Literatures

 How do I obtain credit by exam?

-The student will need to go to admissions and records to pick up the form.
+As a rule, CBEs are not offered.
+However, exceptions can be made.
+The student will need first work with a faculty member to determine if credit by exam (CBE) is offered.
+Currently, CBEs are not offered for first-and-second-year language courses.
+Once the student has been given approval, go to admissions and records to pick up the form.
 They need to obtain all required signatures (it is their responsibility to take the form to each department).
-Once they have the signatures, they need to go to the cashier's office and pay the $25.00 fee.
-At that time they can arrange to take the exam with an instructor.
+Once they have the signatures, they need to go to the cashier's office and pay the $25 fee.
+At that time, they can arrange to take the exam with the instructor who approved the CBE.
 The instructor will return the form with the grade and exam to Admissions and Records.

 What do I do if the class I want to take is full?

 Check MyNevada often.
 If one person drops the class and you are there at the right time, you will be able to add the class.
 If you do not succeed before classes begins, come to class on the first day.
 Many students change their minds about courses during the first week and drops occur.
 Speak with the instructor about the likelihood of adding the class during the first week.

 How do I add a class if it’s full and I have instructor permission?

 If an instructor wants to add a student to a full class they need to inform the administrative assistant.
 The administrative assistant will verify the room capacity.
 If there is room, the instructor may complete the Add Student to Class Form.
 The student will take the form to Admissions and Records once complete.

 How do I take an Independent Study or Thesis class?